 - Civil War history, including a live uniformed soldier with military items and physician showcasing medical equipment and practices from the period.

-- Tobacco Talks in the Chestnut Tobacco Barn (1 p.m.) with Carolyn Ferrell.
+- Tobacco Talks in the Chestnut Tobacco Barn with special guest Carolyn Ferrell (1-2 p.m.)

-Visiting Collinsville gives guests the opportunity for a self-paced, self-guided stroll through a re-creation of the past with an audio tour.
+Never been to Historic Collinsville?
+Visiting the pioneer settlement gives guests the opportunity for a self-paced, self-guided stroll through a re-creation of the past with an audio tour.
 The 40-acre, open-air property showcases pioneer life from 1840-1900 with 16 authentically furnished buildings.
-See the earliest “first home” to the expansive Dogtrot House, a tobacco-drying house, smokehouse, church/schoolhouse, wildlife center, loom house, cobbler’s shop, teacher’s home and more.
-Picnic tables are placed throughout the property and a covered pavilion with tables and restrooms is also on site.
-A visitor center greets guests and offers period souvenirs.
+Guests can see the earliest “first home” to the expansive Dogtrot House, a tobacco-drying house, smokehouse, church/schoolhouse, wildlife center, loom house, cobbler’s shop, teacher’s home and more.
+Bring a sack lunch and enjoy a picnic on the lawn or at the covered pavilion, which also has tables and restrooms.
+Don’t miss the period souvenirs in the visitor center.

-Historic Collinsville Pioneer Settlement’s 2023 season runs April 1 through Nov.
+Be sure to plan a visit to Historic Collinsville Pioneer Settlement during the 2023 season, which runs April 1 through Nov.
 19, except for holidays.
 The site is open Thursday – Saturday, 10 a.m. – 4 p.m.; and Sundays, 1-4 p.m.
 Regular admission is $8 for ages 13 and up; $4 for ages 6-12 and free to children under age 6.
 Military receive a 10% discount with a valid ID.
 Special event admission varies.
 The property is open other days and times for groups of six or more guided tours, camps, rentals, weddings, or special events.

 - April 8: Easter Celebration